mspath/donuttracker/README.md

 This is a trimmed down and modified version of the [MAD Skills Navigation Sample](https://github.com/android/architecture-components-samples/tree/master/MADSkillsNavigationSample)

-This sample shows the features of Navigation component highlighted by the Navigation episodes in the MAD Skills series of [videos](https://www.youtube.com/user/androiddevelopers) and [articles](https://medium.com/androiddevelopers).
-Specifically, episodes 2, 3, andd 4 walk through code from this sample.
+It shows the features of Navigation component highlighted by the Navigation episodes in the MAD Skills series of [videos](https://www.youtube.com/user/androiddevelopers) and [articles](https://medium.com/androiddevelopers).
+Specifically, episodes 2, 3, and 4 walk through code from this sample.

 ### Features

-This sample showcases the following features of the Navigation component:
+It showcases the following features of the Navigation component:

  * Dialog destinations (episode 2)
  * Using SafeArgs to pass data between destinations (episode 3)
  * Navigating via shortcuts and notifications with Deep Links (episode 4)

+It also provides a simple example of

+ * Room
+ * ViewModel
+ * Notifications

 ### Screenshots
 <img src="results/screenshot_1.png" height="400" alt="Screenshot"/> <img src="results/screenshot_2.png" height="400" alt="Screenshot"/>